Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 When running the job for the first time, it takes some time to download the UMA model.
 This only happens during the initial run; subsequent jobs will load the already downloaded model.

+### Step 6: Test the Client-Server Interface

+To use the client-server model of UMA, initialize a UMA client using the following command.

+`/home/fslcollab286/orca-external-tools/bin/oet_server uma &`

+This will initialize a server in the login node, named `oet_server`.
+Use the command `top` in the terminal to view the active server and its PID.

+Once the server is active, submit the following job in the same way as before.
+The only difference in the new input is the `ProgExt` path, which is now directed to `oet_client`.

+        !
+ExtOpt sp

+        %method
+        ProgExt "/home/fslcollab286/orca-external-tools/bin/oet_client"
+        end

+        * xyz 0 1
+        H 0.0 0.0 0.0
+        H 0.0 0.0 0.9
+        *

+Once the calculation is finished, do not forget to kill the server in your login node using the command `kill PID`